When you hire us, you’re adding unmatched experience to your team, ensuring you get the best possible outcome.

 If a Bakersfield pedestrian accident injured you, you know how overwhelming the injury is—without worrying about handling a compensation claim.
 Let us help you obtain the compensation you need for your recovery.
 For a free case evaluation, contact us at our Bakersfield office by calling (866) 825-7909.

 Contact us to get started.
 It is important to have the proper legal representation on your side if you’re involved in a motorcycle crash.
 Often wrongful blame is placed on the rider in a multi-vehicle collision due to the increased risk that comes with riding a motorcycle.
 Insurance companies are reluctant to side with the motorcyclist and oftentimes will attempt to place the full or partial blame on them.
-Don’t accept that blame and the legal repercussions that come with it.

-Call (866) 619-6679 to schedule a free consultation with our award-winning motorcycle accident lawyers.
-We’ll help determine the viability of your case based on your testimony and help you determine the best way to proceed.
 Working on a contingency fee means our lawyers are only compensated when your case or settlement is won, and our extensive experience and case history allow us to settle most claims out of court, giving you a faster resolution to your case and allowing you to focus on your recovery process.
-We factor in every possible expense when building your settlement: Medical bills, wage loss, property damage, and emotional suffering are all considered.
-Our goal is to help you put your life back in order to the best of our ability.